ArcueidShiki/SomeSimpleGamesOfJava/README.md

 # AircraftWar
-A simple game of airpcraft war developed with java
+Some simple games developed with java